bparanj/crystal/electronics/design/electric-field.md

 electric field

+PENDING

+Youtube video reference related to this experiment only

 A simple experiment to illustrate the concept of an electric field using common materials:

 ### Visualizing Electric Fields with a Van de Graaff Generator